mrGit-bit/paddle/README.md

 ### 👤 Player Profiles

-1. Register to watch player details.
+1. Register to view player details.
 2. Click on a player’s name in the Hall of Fame to view their profile.
 3. The profile displays all matches involving the player and some personal data.